 Read your weeds!
 They are an indicator of your soil’s health.
 If you have large patches of one kind of weed, your garden is trying to tell you something.
-Here are common weeds and that they say about your soil—plus photos.
+Here are common weeds and what they say about your soil—plus photos.
 Let us know what you learn!

 Before you pull a weed, consider what it’s telling you.
 Is your soil lacking nutrients?
 Do you have an excess of fertilizer?
 Is your soil not draining well?
 Is it too compacted?
 Let’s find out!